3,000 Miles to Kilometers: A complete walkthrough to Unit Conversion and its Applications

 Q: Is the conversion factor always exactly 1.60934?

 A: No, it's an approximation.
-The exact value has more decimal places, but 1.60934 is sufficiently accurate for most practical purposes.
+So naturally, the exact value has more decimal places, but 1.
+60934 is sufficiently accurate for most practical purposes.

 Q: Can I convert kilometers back to miles?